elfthegoat/Discord-Server-Nuker/README.md

 - Cutom message to send in each channel

 ## Usage
-- Add discord bot to server
+- Add discord bot to server (needs to have admin perms)
 - Get bot token
-- run and fill out script
+- run script and fill everything out as desired